DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/zoomAndPan/zoomAndPan.md

 Configures zooming and panning.

 ---
 You can enable zooming and panning for the argument and value axes independently.
-Set the [argumentAxis](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/zoomAndPan/argumentAxis.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/zoomAndPan/#argumentAxis') and [valueAxis](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/zoomAndPan/valueAxis.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/zoomAndPan/#valueAxis') options to enable zooming, panning, or both for a specific axis.
+Set the [argumentAxis](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/zoomAndPan/argumentAxis.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/zoomAndPan/#argumentAxis') and [valueAxis](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/zoomAndPan/valueAxis.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/zoomAndPan/#valueAxis') properties to enable zooming, panning, or both for a specific axis.

 Users can use the mouse and touch gestures to zoom and pan.
 The following table illustrates user interaction: